amirsalaar/python-service-template/README.md

 This template is intended to be used with the Python repositories.
 It provides a standard structure for Python projects, including a `pyproject.toml` file, a and some base configurations and base packages.
 We recommend using this template as a starting point for all Python projects.

+# Getting Started

+To get started to use this template for your project, you can simply click on __"Use this template"__ button on the GitHub UI and then select __"Create new repository"__.
+Then you new repository will be created based off of this template.

 # Python Version Management

 We use `pyenv` to manage Python versions.
 This is a tool that allows you to install and manage multiple versions of Python on your machine.
 It is similar to `nvm` for Node.js. and `rbenv` for Ruby.